Ministry of Social Security (North Korea)

+The Ministry of Social Security (previously known as the Ministry of People's Security from 2000 to 2020) is the interior ministry and principal law enforcement agency within North Korea.
+The ministry serves as the official public and internal security force, responsible for maintaining public order and protecting key facilities including railways and other forms of transport.
+It also maintains a large paramilitary internal force, known as the Social Security Forces.

-Unlike most ministers in North Korea, which operate under the Cabinet, the Ministry of Social Security is directly supervised by the State Affairs Commission.
+Unlike most ministries in North Korea, which operate under the Cabinet, the Ministry of Social Security is directly supervised by the State Affairs Commission, though in the past it has been subordinate to other national bodies.
 The current minister is Ri Yong-gil.

-According to Fyodor Tertitskiy, columnist at NK News, prospective officers are chosen by recommendation by a local WPK Committee, although some are chosen because of their songbun status.
-He further contends that bribery represents a regular aspect of interactions between North Koreans and the police.
+According to Fyodor Tertitskiy, columnist at NK News, prospective officers are chosen by recommendation by a local Workers' Party of Korea (WPK) Committee, although some are chosen because of their songbun status.

 History

 The ministry was first created as the Political Security Bureau (Korean: 정치보안국) on November 19, 1945.
 The bureau became a subordinate to the Ministry of Internal Affairs in September 1948.

 The bureau became a separate ministry known as the Ministry of Social Security (Korean: 사회안전성) in May 1951.
 However, the ministry was later merged back with the Ministry of Internal Affairs in October 1952.